Lebanon

 Clearance of Cluster Munitions and other ERW

 ITF has supported the clearance of cluster munitions and other ERW in Southern Lebanon since 2009.
 Until end of August 2015, almost 1.3 square kilometres of land were cleared with 1,037 dangerous items found and destroyed.
 Cleared land was handed over to local communities for further productive use.
-As the pressure on land is high and rising due to the influx of Syrian refugees, clearance and risk education activities have an even greater socio-economic and life-saving value for the growing population of Lebanon.
+As the pressure on land is high and rising due to the severe economic crisis, clearance and risk education activities have an even greater socio-economic and life-saving value for the growing population of Lebanon.
+In 2023, ITF supported clearance of 30,000 square meters of land in South Lebanon.

 Victim Assistance